eptaccio/lemonenergy/README.md

 Analyze the information available in the consumption history and tariff modes to define prospect eligibility

 ## Docs
-Run the app then to /docs
+Run the app then go to /docs

 ## Installation